simondest/SimpleNewsBundle/README.md

 ## Create your News entity.
-Create a doctrine entity in your bundle extending Vertacoo\SimpleNewsBundle\Entity\News If you plan to use images you must use vichUloaderBundle (the simpleNews twig extension need this to get the right path for the images)
+Create a doctrine entity in your bundle extending Vertacoo\SimpleNewsBundle\Entity\News If you plan to use images you must use vichUloaderBundle (the simpleNews twig extension need this to get the right path for the images).
 ````php
 namespace YourBundle\Entity;